David Kohler: Career

 Kohler joined the Kohler Co. executive management team in 1993, when he was appointed director – fixtures marketing for Plumbing North America.
 He was named vice president – sales for Plumbing North America in 1995, and sector president – Plumbing North America the following year.
 In 1999, Kohler was named group president of the Kitchen & Bath Group and elected to the Kohler Co. board of directors.
 In 2007, he was elected to the position of executive vice president – Kohler Co. and a member of the executive committee.
 In 2009, Kohler was appointed president and chief operating officer.
 He became president and chief executive officer of the company in April 2015.

-Kohler was general chairman for the 2015 PGA Championship at Whistling Straits and is serving as general chair for the 2021 Ryder Cup at Whistling Straits.
+Kohler was general chairman for the 2015 PGA Championship at Whistling Straits and is served as general chair for the 2021 Ryder Cup at Whistling Straits.

 Kohler is also on the board of directors of Interface, Inc., Atlanta, Georgia; Interceramic, Chihuahua, Mexico; and the Green Bay Packers.
 He is a past chairman of the National Kitchen and Bath Association's board of governors of manufacturing, a former member of the board of directors of Menasha Corporation and past chairman of the Young Presidents’ Organization, Intercontinental Chapter.

-Personal life

-Kohler is married to Nina Brookhart Kohler and they reside in Kohler, Wisconsin.
-They have three children: Samuel, Jack and Tait.
-Kohler was previously married to Elizabeth Waddell with whom he had one child, Ashley.
-He has three grandchildren.
+In September 2022, Kohler was elected board chair of Kohler Co. following the death of his father, who had served as chairman since 1972.